MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-requirements.md

 ## License requirements

-Microsoft 365 Copilot users require a license for Microsoft 365 E3 or Microsoft 365 E5, and a license for Microsoft 365 Copilot.
-You can use the [Microsoft 365 Copilot setup guide](https://setup.microsoft.com/microsoft-365/copilot-setup-guide) in the Microsoft 365 admin center to assign the required licenses to users.
+Microsoft Copilot for Microsoft 365 users require a license for Microsoft 365 E3 or Microsoft 365 E5, and a license for Microsoft Copilot for Microsoft 365.
+You can use the [Microsoft Copilot for Microsoft 365 setup guide](https://setup.microsoft.com/microsoft-365/copilot-setup-guide) in the Microsoft 365 admin center to assign the required licenses to users.
 For more information, see [Assign licenses to users in the Microsoft 365 admin center](/microsoft-365/admin/manage/assign-licenses-to-users).

 ## Conditional Access